dmurdoch/RmdConcord/README.md

 TeXworks that can link source to a preview.

 ## Installation

-NB: development has for now moved to the `patchDVI` project.
-These instructions have been updated to reflect that change, but the actual code in this repository has not!

 This version of `RmdConcord` makes use of some functions that will be released in R 4.3.0.
 They are available in a development version of the